flutter/flutter/sky/specs/style-guide.md

 Aim for a line length of 80 characters, but go over if breaking the line would make it less readable.
+When wrapping lines, avoid doing so around assignment operators.
+Indent the next line by two characters or align the expressions, whichever makes the code more readable.

 When breaking an argument list into multiple lines, indent the arguments two characters from the previous line.